Germany's 'climate cabinet' delays action again | DW | 30.05.2019

 Proposals on the table

-Representatives presented concrete proposals for reducing Germany's greenhouse gas emissions at its second meeting.
-Schulze said Wednesday's meeting was only "the first step," noting, "we have a lot of work ahead of us."
+Representatives presented concrete proposals for reducing Germany's greenhouse gas emissions, but Schulze said Wednesday's meeting was only "the first step," noting, "we have a lot of work ahead of us."
 She said the group will meet throughout the summer.

 Read more: Opinion: Germany's climate activism is full of hypocrisy

-Proposals put forth at Wednesday's meeting included extending rebates for the purchase of electric cars, expansion of public transport, and billions in tax breaks for building modernization.
+Proposals put forth at the meeting included extending rebates for the purchase of electric cars, expansion of public transport and billions in tax breaks for building modernization.

 Read more: Germany: From leader to loser on climate protection?